 Writing every day for six days is the kind of journey that goes better with a little fuel for thought.
 Here’s what you’ll get to keep you going along the way:

-- 6 weekly 75 min calls (plus orientation) (which will also be recorded and sent to you) to help you direct and develop your progress.
+- 6 weekly 75 min calls (plus an orientation video) which will also be recorded and sent to you to help you direct and develop your progress.

 - Professional eyes on all your writing and personal written feedback on your work from your Lab Director

-- Friendly and encouraging Daily Check-Ins for anyone having a hard time keeping up with the writing commitments.
+- Friendly and encouraging Daily Check-Ins for to help everyone keep up with the writing commitment.

-- Lifelong access to an online community where you’ll post your mini-sagas, ask questions, read work from other classmates, and generally find other writers you want to make stuff with.
+- Lifelong access to an online community where you’ll post your mini-sagas, ask questions, read work from other classmates, and generally find other writers you’re excited to make stuff with.

 - A standing invitation to take The Mad Scientist Writer’s Lab once more for free any time it’s offered.